whosonfirst/go-whosonfirst-browser/README.md

     	Enable the 'geojson' and 'spr' and 'select' output handlers.
   -enable-geojson
+    	Enable the 'geojson' output handler. (default true) -enable-geojson-ld
-    	Enable the 'geojson' output handler. (default true) -enable-graphics
+    	Enable the 'geojson-ld' output handler. (default true) -enable-graphics
     	Enable the 'png' and 'svg' output handlers.
   -enable-html
     	Enable the 'html' (or human-friendly) output handlers. (default true) -enable-png
     	Enable the 'png' output handler.
-  -enable-select
+  -enable-search
+    	Enable both the API and human-friendly search handlers.
+  -enable-search-api
+    	Enable the (API) search handlers. (default true) -enable-search-api-geojson
+    	Enable the (API) search handlers to return results as GeoJSON.
+  -enable-search-html
+    	Enable the (human-friendly) search handlers. (default true) -enable-select
     	Enable the 'select' output handler.
   -enable-spr
     	Enable the 'spr' (or "standard places response") output handler. (default true) -enable-svg
     	Enable the 'svg' output handler.
-  -host string
-    	The hostname to listen for requests on (default "localhost") -nextzen-api-key string
+  -nextzen-api-key string
-    	A valid Nextzen API key (https://developers.nextzen.org/). (default "xxxxxxx") -nextzen-style-url string
+    	A valid Nextzen API key (https://developers.nextzen.org/).
+  -nextzen-style-url string
     	A valid Tangram scene file URL. (default "/tangram/refill-style.zip") -nextzen-tile-url string
     	A valid Nextzen MVT tile URL. (default "https://{s}.tile.nextzen.org/tilezen/vector/v1/512/all/{z}/{x}/{y}.mvt") -path-geojson string
-    	The path that GeoJSON requests should be served from. (default "/geojson/") -path-id string
+    	The path that GeoJSON requests should be served from. (default "/geojson/") -path-geojson-ld string
+    	The path that GeoJSON-LD requests should be served from. (default "/geojson-ld/") -path-id string
     	The that Who's On First documents should be served from. (default "/id/") -path-png string
-    	The path that PNG requests should be served from. (default "/png/") -path-select string
+    	The path that PNG requests should be served from. (default "/png/") -path-search-api string
+    	The path that API 'search' requests should be served from. (default "/search/spr/") -path-search-html string
+    	The path that API 'search' requests should be served from. (default "/search/") -path-select string
     	The path that 'select' requests should be served from. (default "/select/") -path-spr string
     	The path that SPR requests should be served from. (default "/spr/") -path-svg string
-    	The path that SVG requests should be served from. (default "/svg/") -port int
+    	The path that SVG requests should be served from. (default "/svg/") -proxy-tiles
-    	The port number to listen for requests on (default 8080) -protocol string
-    	The protocol for wof-staticd server to listen on.
-Valid protocols are: http, lambda. (default "http") -proxy-tiles
     	Proxy (and cache) Nextzen tiles.
   -proxy-tiles-cache string